Preparing for a university interview or audition

 We will aim to update you on the outcome of your interview as soon as possible.
 For courses with a limited number of places available we do have to interview all shortlisted candidates who submitted their application before the UCAS equal considerations deadline.
 As a result, it may be a few weeks before you hear back, please do not panic, our admission team will be in contact.
 Make sure you keep checking your emails and UCAS Track for updates.

 If you have been unsuccessful at you interview unfortunately this means you will not be made an offer for your chosen course.
 You will not be allowed to retake your interview or reapply for your course within the same academic year.
 The options available to you now are: You may have been offered an alternative course, these offers are usually linked to your original course choice and will often still lead you back onto you chosen career path.
-If you are unhappy with your alternative offer and wish to decline and reapply for your chosen course, UCAS application for 2022 will open in May 2021.
+If you are unhappy with your alternative offer and wish to decline and reapply for your chosen course when UCAS opens for 2023 applications in September 2022.

-As recruitment and selection criteria varies from course to course you will be required to attend an interview for each course.
+As recruitment and selection criteria varies from course to course you may be required to attend an interview for each course.
 You will be sent separate invites for each course that you need to attend interview for, please remember which date corresponds to which course to minimise confusion and help you prepare to the best of your abilities.
 If you do not need to attend multiple interviews you will be informed of this via your UCAS Track or by email.

 You can apply through our easy-to-use online application service.
 You will need your registration number ('G number') to apply for accommodation.
 You can apply at any time after we have opened our online application system as long as you have accepted our offer of a place on a course with us as your 'firm' choice.
 If we are your 'insurance' choice, you will receive information in August.